Adhik-6/image_generator/README.md

 <br />

-> **Note:** This site may or not be available at the moment due to the free tier limits of the Hugging Face API.
+> **Note:** The image generation may or not work at the moment due to the free tier limits of the Hugging Face API (which only allows 5 requests per month).
 If you encounter issues, please try again later or check the [Hugging Face API](https://huggingface.co) for more information.

 <!-- Table of Contents -->
-# :notebook_with_decorative_cover: Table of Contents
+# :notebook_with_decorative_cover: Table of Contents  <!-- omit in toc -->

 - [:star2: About the Project](#star2-about-the-project)
   - [:camera: Screenshots](#camera-screenshots)